cs-uob/COMSM0085/docs/web/web.md

 ### Essential resources

+The slides for the web part of the course can be found [here](../resources/web/webtech.pdf).

 The following are essential references, and should be read by everyone.

 * [Mozilla Developer Network: Overview of HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview)